mstylmz/CoinLog/README.md

 - Room
 - Data Binding

-U used Kotlin coroutines and Rx Java For asynchronous programming.
+I used Kotlin coroutines and Rx Java For asynchronous programming.

 I used Retrofit library for Network process.